Workshops

 Participation in this workshop will count towards the Junior Archaeologist Program graduation.

-Rosicrucian Park Scavenger Hunt
+Rosicrucian Park Scavenger Hunt: A Photo Expedition

-Sunday, March 30, at 1:30 p.m.
+Sunday, April 27, at 1:30 p.m.

 Do you crave adventure, connection, and a spark of discovery?
 This photo scavenger hunt is an invitation to see Rosicrucian Park like never before.
 Each challenge on your list is a doorway to uncovering Rosicrucian Park’s hidden treasures, famous landmarks, and symbols steeped in ancient history.
 Perfect for families, friends, or solo adventurers, this experience is a playful, memorable way to connect with the history and magic of Rosicrucian Park.